 The Chamber of Commerce and Industry of Western Australia Limited is a company limited by guarantee domiciled in Western Australia.
+CCIWA is registered as a charity with the ACNC, ABN 96 929 977 985.
 Its registered office and principal place of business is: